AUTHORS

 Lawrence Burney

-A journalist and critic, Burney is the founder of True Laurels, a media platform dedicated to highlighting the most captivating music and culture in the Baltimore/DMV area.
-He has worked as a music columnist for The Washington Post, a senior editor at The Fader magazine, and a staff writer at VICE.
+Journalist and critic Lawrence Burney is the founder of True Laurels, a media platform dedicated to highlighting the most compelling music and culture in the Baltimore–DMV area.
+He has served as a music columnist for The Washington Post, a senior editor at The FADER, and a staff writer at VICE.

 Forthcoming: